adsanderson/adamsanderson-blog/src/pages/blog/2019-12-27-modelling-with-statecharts-in-xstate.md

 With an idea of states then we should move onto the transitioning between states and the events we need to achieve this.

 The "initialising" state will be our initial state.
-From there
+From there we would want to be able to go to "No feeds exist" and

+--

 From the "initialising" state we will need to get the users saved feed information. so the first event would be to `CONFIGURATION_LOADED`.
 With the configuration loaded we will know if there are any saved feeds that need loading.
 If "no feeds exist" all we could do from there is to `ADD_A_FEED`, this event would also be needed when we are "viewing a feed".
 Next once the configuration has loaded and there are existing feeds we should load the first feed, with the next event being `FETCH_FEED`.
 If we have called `FETCH_FEED` it would make sense to then go to the "fetching a feed" state, and from there we will either get a `SUCCESSFULLY_FETCHED_FEED` or `FAILED_TO_FETCH_FEED`.
 When viewing a feed we would probably want to change the feed and fetch a different feed, that event would most likely be covered by calling `FETCH_FEED` with the new feed to fetch.
 So we won't use a specific event for this transition.
 We will need an event to remove a feed `REMOVE_FEED`, this event we will come back to as we have options on how to define the event.
 Finally from the feed items we will need an ability to `TOGGLE_READ`.